skx/golang-metrics/README.md

 ## Configuration

-Of course you need to tell the system _where_ to send your metrics.
-So to do that it reads the contents of the `METRICS` environmental variable.
+There is only one thing you need to configure, which is the address of the host to submit your metrics to.
+The environmental variable `METRICS` will be used for that purpose.

+* If there is no `METRICS` variable defined then no metrics will be collected.
+   * Because collecting things is pointless without somewhere to send them.

-Assuming you've saved the above example in `~/stats/main.go` you can start it like so:
+Assuming you've saved the example included earlier in `~/main.go` you can start it like so:

      $ METRICS=metrics.example.com go run ./main.go

-The metrics submitted will be prefixed by the basename of your binary, and the prefix `go`.  i.e:
+The metrics will be submitted to the host `metrics.example.com`, and each metric will prefixed by the basename of your binary, and the prefix `go`.  i.e:

 * `go.$(basename argv[0]).*`